oracle-samples/oce-react-minimal-sample/README.md

 ## Images
-Sample images may be downloaded from [https://www.oracle.com/middleware/technologies/content-experience-downloads.html](https://www.oracle.com/middleware/technologies/content-experience-downloads.html) under a separate license.
+Sample images may be [downloaded](https://www.oracle.com/middleware/technologies/content-experience-downloads.html) under a separate license.
 These images are provided for reference purposes only and may not be hosted or redistributed by you.

 ## How to Contribute